dkomanov/dkomanov.github.io/content/blog/2023-09-12_optimizing-performance-of-simple-version-parsing-in-scala/index.md

 ### Step 1.5.
 More Issues To Solve

-Well, we solved one case, but not the only one.
+Well, we solved one case, but it's not the only one.
 Let's see what we actually do here.
 All the relevant pieces in this single line of code:

 ```scala
 val numbers@Array(major, minor, fix) = v.split('.').map(_.toInt)